Mustapha-Smail/SignTalk/README.md

 ```
 *NB: you need to setup an SSH key on your github account first*

-- Open a terminal, go to your application's frontend folder and run the application like so :
+- Open a terminal, go to your application's frontend folder and run the following command to import node modules :
+    ```shell
+     npm install
+    ```

+- run the application like so :
     ```shell
      npm start
     ```